Oli

 Network & Communication Protocols

-✓ Wi-Fi for local network and cloud access — enabling the Oli to participate in various networking scenarios.
+Network protocols for device communication · ✓ Bluetooth for direct device pairing — enabling the Oli to participate in various networking scenarios.

 Voice Assistant Integration